 Greatly increased use of technology, both to support children learning from home and also to support the learning of children in class.

 Careful arrangement of classrooms to maximise social distancing and to create an orderly calm learning environment.
 Desks have been arranged to face the front.

-Much more outdoor learning.
+Much more outdoor learning whenever the weather permits.